dashio-connect/python-dashio/Documents/Documentation.md

 * *control_id : str.* An unique control identity string.
 The control identity string must be a unique string for each control per device.
 * *title : str, optional.* Title of the control, by default None.
 * *control_position : ControlPosition, optional.* The position of the control on a DeviceView, by default None.
-* *title_position : TitlePosition, optional.* Position of the title when displayed on the iotdashboard app, by default None.
+* *title_position : TitlePosition, optional.* Position of the title when displayed on the **Dash** app, by default None.
 * *text : str, optional.* Text for the textbox, by default "".
-* *text_align : TextAlignment, optional.* Text alaignment, by default TextAlignment.LEFT.
+* *text_align : TextAlignment, optional.* Text alignment, by default TextAlignment.LEFT.
 * *text_format : TextFormat, optional.* Format of the text, by default TextFormat.NONE.
 * *units : str, optional.* Units, by default "".
 * *precision : Precision, optional.* precision, by default Precision.OFF